muntazimsiddiqui8-cyber/Calculator/README.md

 - Click numbers and operators to build an expression.
 - Press "=" or Enter to evaluate. ✅
 - Press "C" to clear everything. 🧹
-- Press "⌫" or Backspace to delete the last character. ⤵️
+- Press "DEL" to delete the last character. ⤵️

 ## 📁 Project structure
 - index.html — main HTML file